smahe21/Xai-Node-Monitor/README.md

 3. Save the "id" from the "chat" object.
 4. If you encounter issues (e.g., getting `{"ok":true,"result":[]}`), try removing and adding the bot again to the group.

+## Disable telegram bot to be added by other users

+**Disable joining groups**
+By default, the bot can be added to a group conversation by anybody who can find it.
+To make sure this doesn’t happen, we need to disable this.

+Ope telegram
+Open chat with `@BotFather`.
+Enter `/setjoingroups`.
+Enter the name of the bot. `@xai_health_bot`.
+Enter Disable

 # Running XAI Node Sentry with Screen -L

 ## Updated Command to Open a New Screen Session